lawrence501/5e-cli/specialisations.md

 ## Glyphs

 ### Controlled Mutation
-Every time you gain the 10th tier of a glyph path, gain a Mutation for a power of your choice.
+Every time you gain the 10th tier of a glyph path, 3 Mutations are revealed to you, and you choose one to gain.

 ### Corruption Storm
 The cooldowns of your first tier glyph powers are reduced as follows (and any cooldown reductions from your glyph paths follow the same pattern): 1/LR -> 1/SR -> 1/combat -> 2/combat -> 3/combat.